elunna/hackem/hackem_changelog.md

 - [x] Ghosts:
     - All incorporeal monsters can only be hit with blessed, silver, or bone objects
     - can also turn invisible and reappear - scaring (and paralyzing) the player time.
+    - Prevent ghosts from being renamed (xnh)
+- [x] Skeletons rarely drop skeleton keys (xnh)
 - [x] Wraith corpses
   - nerfed (from slashem) - New effects:
     - 10% lose exp; 10% max HP/Pw decreases;
     - 10% max HP/Pw increases.
     - 50% Gain xp; 20% nothing happens.
+- [x] trappers and lurkers above mindless (now they cannot be detected with ESP)
+- [x] The Oracle sometimes gets a potion of hallucination (xnh)

 ### Monster Mechanic Changes: